sloraris/orbit-puppet/README.md

 This setup uses **masterless Puppet** with:
 - GitHub repository as the source of truth
 - GitHub Actions for validation and CI/CD
-- Each node pulls configuration directly from Git
+- Each node pulls configuration directly from Git and manages itself independently
 - r10k for external module management
+- Docker Swarm for cross-node networking (deployments handled by Komodo)
 - Proper separation of external and custom modules

 ## Infrastructure Components